A long art weekend

 The amazing options include Southern Junction BBQ with brisket that is out of this world!
 The same goes for their baked beans and “burnt ends” cauliflower.
 I could put his pickled onions on everything.
 Also on site, killer sandwiches and knishes at Blum & Poe.
 At Flat 12 Mushrooms find excellent dried mushrooms, black garlic, and other tinctures.
 Just up the stairs, the Sweet Whisk chocolatier makes exceptional bonbons, cookies, and cakes.

 On the ground floor, the Waxlight Bar a Vin restaurant, with a great between-two-buildings brick patio, is the place for an elevated brunch on Saturdays and Sundays.
-Nearby on the block, Barrel and Brine pickles, Tappo Pizza and Thin Man Brewery!
+Nearby on the block, Barrel and Brine pickles and Thin Man Brewery!

 The last stop has to be at Hallwalls Contemporary Art Center, which almost 50 years old and was founded by international art world stars Cindy Sherman and Robert Longo.
 Located inside a repurposed church the concert and event space known as Babeville/Asbury Hall.
 Check the calendar and catch a concert, film, poetry slam, or comedy show.